SteveD3/steved3.github.io/_posts/2021-01-16-Kit-Hunter-Report-Example.md

 ```
 ### Detection Rules

-Named detection rules in Kit Hunter exist because multiple URLs, functions, author names, brands, etc. have been observed during testing and phishing kit processing, which warranted a single detection ruleset.
+Named detection rules in Kit Hunter exist because various URLs, functions, author names, brands, etc. have been frequently observed during testing and phishing kit processing.
+In other words, the phishing kits with named detections are so frequent in the wild, they warranted their own ruleset.

 In the example below, the tags that are being called out have been seen in multiple Apple phishing kits, and should be inspected immediately.

 ```
 | ==============================================================================